theshaun/TubeArchivist-Agent.bundle/README.md

 To enable for Library:
 1. Create a new (or update an existing) library
 2. Choose `Manage Library` -> `Edit`
-3. Click on the `Advanced` tab, select thew scanner `Absolute Series Scanner` and then select the Agent: `Tube Archivist Series`
+3. Click on the `Advanced` tab, select the scanner `Plex Series Scanner` and then select the Agent: `Tube Archivist Series`
 4. Fill in your Tube Archivist details
 5. Select Hide on Seasons to hide the Seasons folder